Dimercel/listopia/README.md

 #### filter `(pred list)`

-filter, applied to a predicate and a list, returns the list of those elements that satisfy the predicate; i.e.,
+`filter`, applied to a predicate and a LIST, returns the list of those elements that satisfy the predicate; i.e.,

 ```common-lisp
 (filter #'numberp '(:foo 1 :bar 2 3)) ;; => '(1 2 3)